 · Modelling the soil ecosystem at different spatial & temporal scales

-Since the first cohort of STARS students are approaching the concluding stages of their PhD research and will soon be moving on, this is the perfect time for them to share their research experience with their peers and celebrate the successes of all the STARS students.
+Since the first cohort of STARS students were approaching the concluding stages of their PhD research, this was the perfect time for them to share their research experience with their peers and celebrate the successes of all the STARS students.

-STARS is always seeking to make new connections and establish new collaborations with soil science researchers, stakeholders and policy makers.
-If you would like to know more about the conference please contact the STARS office.
+STARS continues to make new connections and establish new collaborations with soil science researchers, stakeholders and policy makers.
+If you would like to know more about STARS or future conferences please contact the STARS office.

-Keynote speakers confirmed are; Hans-Jörg Vogel – Helmholtz centre for Environmental Research, Germany, Richard Bardgett – University of Manchester, Steven Banwart – University of Leeds, Saoirse Tracy – University College, Dublin and Kate Buckeridge – University of Edinburgh.
+Keynote speakers included, Richard Bardgett – University of Manchester, Steven Banwart – University of Leeds, Saoirse Tracy – University College, Dublin and Kate Buckeridge – University of Edinburgh.

-Further guest speakers are taking part in workshops throughout the event.
+Further guest speakers took part in workshops throughout the event.

 Soils Training And Research Studentships